fishaudio/fish-diffusion/docs/pages/guide.md

 - Click code and then "Download as zip", then you decompress the folder wherever you want.
 - Or you can clone the repository with the command `git clone https://github.com/fishaudio/fish-diffusion` if you have git installed.

-   On your conda environment, point to the folder where you have all the files for fish, just click on the file explorer bar and copy the full path, on conda run the command
+   In your conda environment, point to the folder where you have all the files for fish, just click on the file explorer bar and copy the full path, on conda run the command
    ```
    cd C:/Users/NAME/Documents/fish-difussion (example)
    ```